A3JConsulting/capper/README.rst

 django
 ------

-The django recipe provides setup and migrate tasks for Django.
+The django recipe provides setup, migrate and collectstatic tasks for Django.

 python
 ------